Kuluulu/vienna/discussion.md

 #### CO2 emissions

+On one hand, the CO2 emissions per capita in the Dem.
+Rep. of Congo have been slightly decreasing over the observation period.
+Starting in 1990 with the maximum value in the entire period, 0.088 t, decreased gradually to values around 0.035 t between 2015 and 2020.

+Burundi's emissions on the other hand increased from around 0.038 t each year between 1990 and 2000, to 0.058 in the late 2010s.

 The CO2 emissions of either country have never added up to more than 0.1 tons per capita per year in any year of the available time period.
 The average emissions are 0.036 t per capita for Burundi and 0.043 t per capita for the Dem.
 Rep. Congo.

 For comparison, Austria's CO2 emissions per capita were around 6.5 tons per capita in 2023.
 In the highest year of both countries (0.088 t, 1990, Dem.
 Rep. Congo) therefore makes up only 1.35 percent of the Austrian CO2 emissions.

 #### GDP per Capita

+The DR Congo tripled its GDP per capita between the 1960s and the mid 1970s from about 200 to 600 USD, only to face a constant loss down to 100 USD in the late 1990s (related to the introduction of multi-party democracy and culminating in the 1997-99 Civil War[^3]: https://en.wikipedia.org/wiki/1990s_in_the_Republic_of_the_Congo).
+Since then, the GDP per capita has continued to recover, surpassing the 600 USD in the early 2020s.
+The 1990 Dem.
+Rep. Congo CO2 Emissions peak suggests that the rebuilding of the economy happened while actively lowering the CO2 emissions per capita.

+Burundi's GDP per capita more than doubled from around 80 USD in the 1960s to about 200 USD in the 2020s.
+It seems to slightly correlate with the DR Congo's GDP per capita.

 ### Follow-up Thoughts

 Further work would need to go into investigating the methods that were used to generate the World Bank data and to research whether there is information on the associated uncertainties of the data.
-Also, it needs to be clarified how the World Bank defines the so-called "current" US-Dollar.
+Also, it needs to be clarified how the World Bank defines the so-called "current" US-Dollar and whether selecting a different option might be more suitable.

 Also, it would be interesting to consider the population development in the same time frame as per capita values might be misleading if the underlying numbers of people have changed significantly.
 The mass killings in Burundi suggest this.

+The Dem.
+Rep. of Congo's decrease in CO2 emissions during an increasing GDP per capita invites the question of what drives these numbers, e.g. whether low-CO2 emission sectors are thriving, if the total population has changed drastically, and how this relates to education levels of the population.

+### Presentation

+How I would present the information, would depend on my audience.
+If I'd present in front of a non-African working unit, I would show the figures in a few slides, point out the observations above, give details and historical context.

+If I were to present in front of an African audience, I would first consult with locals, if possible, on what is relevant to them, where the needs for information are, and how much context is needed.

+### Long-Term Usability

+To ensure long term usability, I would
+- Add usage instructions in a README inside a repository and involve a team of people who can use and contribute to the code (introduce the people to git, python, etc., if necessary)
+- Invest more time to document the library and python versions for the virtual environment, in order to create a reproducible environment
+- Invest more time to make the code use the wbdata library or the World Bank data API, so that the figures can easily be updated
+- Publish the figures and code under a Creative Commons license or similar